Durenlab/LINGER/docs/downstream.md

 ### Detect Module
 #### Input
 - pseudobulk gene expression: [TG_pseudobulk], please make sure the data is after removing batch effect
-- metadata including case and control in column 'group' and cell type annotation in column 'celltype': [metadata],
+- metadata including case and control in column 'group' and cell type annotation in column 'celltype': [metadata].
+Note that the case is 1 and the control is 1.
 - LINGER outdir including a trans-regulatory network, 'cell_population_trans_regulatory.txt',
 - GWAS data file, which is not necessary.